 The euro is the common currency for the Eurozone, one of the world's largest regions in terms of GDP.
 The currency is fairly unique as it is shared by several countries with independent political and economic policies.
 The euro is the second-most traded currency in the world after the US dollar, according to a recent survey by the Bank for International Settlements.
 Specifically, the euro is involved in 19% of total foreign exchange trading.

-EUR/USD is currently up and trading above 1.2530.
-The euro is flat against the yen, with EUR/JPY trading above 132.660.
-Finally, the euro is flat against the pound, with EUR/GBP above 0.8870.
+EUR/USD is down slightly and trading above 1.2210.
+The euro is up slightly against the yen, with EUR/JPY trading above 133.20.
+Finally, the euro is down against the pound, with EUR/GBP above 0.8740.

-As the euro continues to strengthen, we are upgrading the outlook to bullish in the medium-term.
+As the euro trades sideways, we are now neutral on the currency in the medium-term.
 Note that the euro is currently trading within normal conditions.
 Our analysis is based on various technical indicators when looking at a weekly chart.

 Policy: Macron's victory in the French presidential elections catalyzed the ongoing euro rally.
 While the euro faced existential threats only a few years ago, few investors are doubting the unity of the Eurozone today.
 Looking at monetary policy, strong growth in the region is also increasing expectations for tighter monetary policy.
 After the European Central Bank recently reduced the scope of its asset buying program, markets are expecting the ECB to end the program entirely later this year.
 Looking at politics, upcoming Italian elections remain one of the key risks for the euro.
 If pro-European Union parties prevail in Italian elections, the common currency has room to strengthen further.